zawaneemakeng/zawaneemakeng/README.md

 - 👋 Hi, I’m @zawaneemakeng
 - 👀 I’m interested in Data Scientist
-- 🌱 I’m currently learning Python,SQL,Dart
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me FB:Zawanee Makeng